-If you’re an old pro with DNS server files, Windows Server 2012 does let you edit the files directly.
-However, Microsoft recommends that you use the interface tools to avoid errors, especially if you’re integrating DNS with Active Directory.
+If you're an old pro with DNS server files, Windows Server 2012 does let you edit the files directly.
+However, Microsoft recommends using the interface tools to avoid errors, especially if you're integrating DNS with Active Directory.
 If you want to use the command line to configure your DNS, use the dnscmd command.
-For those of us who don’t memorize TechNet for fun, a few clicks is all it takes.
+For those who don't memorize TechNet for fun, a few clicks are all it takes.

 - Select the DNS Server to manage

 - Select Configure a DNS Server